robotic-vision-lab/Agent-Deception-Via-Polynomial-Path-Planning/README.md

 ## Overview
 Deceptive path planning involves an intelligent agent creating a plan that hides its true intentions while appearing to pursue an alternative goal.
-Generating deceptive behaviors can improve security in sectors such as defense, transportation, and surveillance by deceiving possible intruders or adversaries.
+Deception is a crucial tool for misleading and confusing adversaries, especially in sectors where the ability to conceal true intentions may lead to significant advantages, including security, transportation, and surveillance.

 ![alt text 1](docs/overview_figure/overview_deception.png)